-Uniform Standards of Professional Appraisal Practices, Standard Rule 6-1(e)(iii)(comment) states: the properties must be indentified in general terms, and each individual property in the universe must be indentified, with the information on its identity stored or referenced in its property record. (publication cited: "USPAP 2016 Updated Edition", copyright The Appraisal Foundation.)
+Uniform Standards of Professional Appraisal Practices, Standard Rule 5 and 6 states: the properties must be indentified in general terms, and each individual property in the universe must be indentified, with the information on its identity stored or referenced in its property record. (publication cited: "USPAP 2018/2019 Updated Edition", copyright The Appraisal Foundation.)

-TGCAD identifies each individual parcel within the geographic boundaries of each of the market areas, in general terms and keeps those identities in the CAMA system.(publication cited: "Uniform Standards of Professional Appraisal Practice and Advisory Opinions,)
+TGCAD identifies each individual parcel within the geographic boundaries of each of the market areas, in general terms and keeps those identities in the CAMA system. (publication cited: "Uniform Standards of Professional Appraisal Practice and Advisory Opinions,)